Why Winter Is the Best Time to Plan a Garden Redesign

 Split image of a snowy winter garden with stone cottage and bare trees (left) and close-up of a frost-covered yellow flower (right).

-These honest observations form the foundation of any successful redesign.
+These observations form the foundation of a successful redesign.
 Take photographs from every angle now, both close-up and from key viewpoints indoors.
-They capture the underlying layout far better than summer images and make it easier to plan changes that respond to real conditions rather than simply adding more plants.
+They capture the underlying layout and winter structure far better than summer images and make it easier to plan changes that respond to real conditions rather than simply adding more plants.
+If possible, keep a few spring or summer photos as well so planting decisions are not based on winter views alone.

 Preparing a Strong Brief